Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 The choice of accommodations in Port de la Selva isn’t huge, so it’s always a good idea to book in advance.

 If you’re looking for a unique stay, you might want to take a look at the Sunflower house.
-It’s a stunning architecturally designed villa, which stands out for its quirky design in the shape of cubes.
+It’s a stunning architecturally designed villa that stands out for its quirky design in the shape of cubes.
 There, you’ll enjoy uninterrupted views out to the Mediterranean from almost all rooms and an incredible infinity pool.
 The house accommodates up to 10 people, so it’s the perfect getaway for families travelling together or groups of friends.

 When is the best time to go to Port de la Selva